Data Protection (GDPR) and Confidentiality

 - You can withdraw your permission for me to use your information at any time, this means ending your therapy.

 - You have a right to complain to the ICO if you have any problem with the way I store or use your data, or if you do not think your rights are being respected.

 The GHR ask me to keep the information you give me private and confidential unless one of the following applies:

 - there is a legal requirement for me to share information (as above)

 - there is good cause to believe that if I do not disclose information you or others would be exposed to a serious risk of harm

-This exception to the confidentiality rule is called the 'Duty of Care'.
+These exceptions to the confidentiality rule come under a provision called the 'Duty of Care'.

 My Code of Ethics also allows me to share anonymous case histories verbally or in hypnotherapy publications for the purposes of supervision or training.
 Anonymous means your personal details are removed and small details about your situation are changed so that you could never be recognised.

 The Duty of Care provision applies to everyone but you can opt out of this other use of your information on the form you sign the first time we work together.